aogriffiths/relay/relay-specification.md

    first in the order of hub link headers.
 The selected Hub URL SHOULD be referred to as the "advertised_hub_url".
-(If there were several Hubs advertised this might more accurately be called the selected_hub_url_from_the_advertised_urls but this documentation abbreviates it to just the advertised_hub_url!)
+(If there were several Hubs advertised this might more accurately be called the selected_hub_url_from_the_advertised_urls but this documentation abbreviates it to just the advertised_hub_url.)

 4. __Publisher's Own Hub:__ Relay requires all Publishers MUST be capable of being their own hub.
 It is therefore RECOMMENDED that at least one hub link header returned by a Publisher is their own Hub URL.
-Publishers MAY choose not do do this if they are no longer accepting direct subscriptions but MUST always return at least one Hub URL, referring to a Hub that they are actively distributing content to.
+Publishers MAY choose not to do this if they are no longer accepting direct subscriptions but MUST always return at least one Hub URL, referring to a Hub that they are actively distributing content to.